lawndoc/jaws/README.md

 ## Install

-You can install all the programs by running the following commands:
+You can install all the programs by running the following command in the top level directory:

 `$ make && make install`		<-- (you will be prompted for your sudo password)